-Since 2007, over 58,000 Victorians have learnt more about the steps they can take to live a healthy life.
-Funded by the Victorian Government and managed by Diabetes Victoria it is the biggest prevention program of its type in Australia.
+Since 2007, over 60,000 Victorians have learnt more about the steps they can take to live a healthy life.
+Funded by the Victorian Government and managed by Diabetes Victoria it is the largest prevention program of its kind in Australia.

 The first step is to check your risk.
 If you score higher than 12, you may be eligible for the free Life! program.
 You can check your risk right now by using our FREE online risk test.
 It will only take 3 minutes.

 You can check whether you are eligible for the Life! program by doing our free online test.